EffectivaStudio/release_image/README.md

 [![Gem Version](https://badge.fury.io/rb/release_image.svg)](https://badge.fury.io/rb/release_image)

-The Release Image gem is a powerful tool designed specifically for creating captivating cover images for release posts or notices in your application.
-It streamlines the process of generating visually appealing images by seamlessly incorporating your app's logo, version, and release date.
-Additionally, it provides the ability to fetch random images from the extensive collection available on the [Unsplash](https://unsplash.com/) service.
+The Release Image gem is a simple tool designed specifically to help create cover images for release posts or notices within your application.
+It makes it easy to include essential elements like your app's logo, version, and release date in the images.
+It also lets you pick from a large collection of images from [Unsplash](https://unsplash.com/) service.

 ## Features